fndemarqui/YPPE/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
+All changes requested in the previous submission were made.

 * The package has been tested using the following devtools' functions: